shariffmukhlis/shariffmukhlis/README.md

 Hi there!
 I'm Shariff Mukhlis Rahmatullah bin Mahat Saring, a 22-year-old Interactive Media Computer Science student from University Technical of Malaysia Malacca.
 I am passionate about full-stack development, and I love exploring new technologies.

-- 🔭 I’m currently working on **Class Attendance System** for mobile application

 - 🌱 I’m currently learning **React and Flutter**